 Man, 53, arrested with 11 pieces of elephant tusks in Kilifi

-SEE ALSO :KWS lifts outlaw on darting of wildlifeLast month, two other suspects were arrested in Kilifi and tusks worth Sh1.9 million recovered from them.
-Kenya has been identified in various researches as one of the leading transit routes for smuggling ivory out of Africa, with several incidents of ivory seizures and recovery of wildlife carcasses in recent times.
-The arrest comes at a time when various agencies are still investigating the March 2017 seizure of ivory weighing 117 kgs in Hanoi, Vietnam.
-The Hanoi seizure was later traced back to Jomo Kenyatta International Airport.
-Recent trends show that the far eastern countries continue to present a lucrative market for ivory and other wildlife trophies.
-As part of efforts to stop the crime, Kenya has started using high-tech surveillance equipment including drones to track poaching gangs and keep tabs on elephants and rhinos.
+SEE ALSO :KWS lifts outlaw on darting of wildlifeLast month, two other suspects were arrested in Kilifi and tusks worth Sh1.9 million recovered.
+Kenya has been identified as one of the leading transit routes for smuggling of ivory out of Africa.
+There have been several incidents of ivory seizures and recovery of wildlife carcasses in recent times.
+The arrest comes at a time when various agencies are still investigating the March 2017 seizure of ivory weighing 117kg in Hanoi, Vietnam.
+The seizure was traced to Jomo Kenyatta International Airport.
+Recent trends show that the far eastern countries continue to present a lucrative market for ivory.